efwatts/LRP_Troubleshooting/README.md

 # Long Read Proteogenomics Pipeline Learning & Troubleshooting
-Learning the [Sheynkman Lab LRP pipeline](https://github.com/sheynkman-lab/Long-Read-Proteogenomics) &amp; troubleshooting automation
+Learning the [Sheynkman Lab LRP pipeline](https://github.com/sheynkman-lab/Long-Read-Proteogenomics) &amp; troubleshooting automation.
+It is **VERY ACTIVELY** being modified and is not ready to be used as a guide.

 ## This repository is for me to house original files & scripts
 I also want to add my own scripts & modify original scripts to reflect any updates that have happened since it was written. <br />